Exit Portals Frequently Asked Questions

 Can I become “trapped” inside one of the exit portals?

-No. If, for some reason, the automatic door in the exit portal door doesn’t open, an alarm will alert law enforcement officers nearby in the terminal who will be able to remotely open the door within seconds.
+No. If, for some reason, the automatic door in the exit portal door doesn’t open, an alarm will alert our security office nearby in the terminal who will be able to remotely open the door within seconds.